 Logo churn is another term for customer churn and is a very important metric used by SaaS or subscription businesses as an input to the overall health of the business.

-All SaaS investors will ask about logo churn, as there is some common knowledge in the marketplace about acceptable and unacceptable thresholds of logo churn.
-The astute SaaS investors, bankers, and consultants will pass right by logo churn or pass right through logo churn to Customer Lifetime Value, as the primary purpose of logo churn is as input into the CLV calculation.
+All SaaS investors will ask about logo churn, as there is some common knowledge in the marketplace about acceptable and unacceptable thresholds of customer churn.
+The astute SaaS investors, bankers, and consultants will pass right by logo churn or pass right through logo churn to Customer Lifetime Value, as the primary purpose of customer churn is as input into the CLV calculation.

 As with all SaaS metrics, there is no official definition for logo (or customer) churn.
 However, the market has generally accepted that the definition of logo (customer) churn is a measure of the number of customers lost during a particular time period.
 Logo churn is expressed as a percentage and the formula is simple: The number of logos (customers) lost during the period divided by the number of logos (customers) at the start of the period.